School Choice and Blackbaud Software

 How do school choice programs impact tuition and financial aid?

 - Raising tuition.
 Almost every private and independent school has a gap between net tuition revenue and its cost to educate a student.
 Tuition discounting widens that gap.
 The rise of school choice programs has empowered some schools to do something they have delayed for a long time: raise tuition.
-They encourage all families to apply for available vouchers and ESAs knowing state funds can cover the increase.
+They help all families apply for available vouchers and ESAs knowing state funds can cover the increase.

 School choice, tuition, and financial aid policy changes deserve careful consideration, and each school must weigh the benefits and drawbacks for its particular situation.
 Decision-makers should include the board of trustees, school leadership, and legal counsel.